 Part B examines the current theft dynamics by motivation (i.e. short term use vs profit-motivated theft) with a snapshot of the prevailing trend data, an analysis of current and emerging threats and the NMVTRC's proposed responses.
-Part B also contains separate analyses of the specialised classes of vehicles in respect of motorcycles, heavy vehicles, plant and equipment and the special local interest issues referred to above.
+Part B also contains separate analyses of the specialised classes of vehicles in respect of motorcycles, heavy vehicles, plant and equipment.